How To Relieve Engorgement & Encourage Milk Let-down

 When my milk came in, about 3-4 days after giving birth, it freaked me out!
 I knew engorgement was coming, but I didn’t expect it to be so…dramatic, shall we say.

-My breasts were huge and in so much pain.
+I was huge and in so much pain.
 I read my booklet from the hospital on what to expect postpartum, looking for any advice on what to do, but it wasn’t very helpful.
 I think it may have said to feed my baby, which is good advice, except he wasn’t hungry at the time.
 I asked my mom, who remembered taking a hot shower and hand expression.
 I tried both with no luck.
 I’d get one tiny drop at a time.

 I knew it was too soon to pump, but I didn’t know how else to relieve the pain!
 I was texting all my mom friends and asking for advice as well.
 But again, what worked for them wasn’t working for me.